AgileLearningCenters/alc-wordpress-core/readme.md

 `vagrant ssh`

+Pop over to the synced folder and WP web root:

+`cd /var/www/alc-dev/`

+If you got a tar.gz, first untar it:

+`tar -xvf name-of-db-dump.sql.tar.gz`

 Then run:

-`mysql -uroot -proot alc_wordpress < /var/www/alc-dev/name-of-db-dump.sql`
+`mysql -uroot -proot alc_wordpress < name-of-db-dump.sql`

 *Replace name-of-db-dump.sql with the actual name of the file*